MeanyLodge/History/docs/Hippo.md

 ### Origin

 See the 2011 photo of Hippo wallowing.
-That was the incident when the newly acquired groomer earned its name.
+That was Hippo earning its name.

 ### Purpose